corrct.physics package

 @author: Nicola VIGANÒ, ESRF - The European Synchrotron, Grenoble, France, and CEA-IRIG, Grenoble, France

-VolumeMaterial class, that can be used for predicting fluorescence and Compton yields, attenuation, etc.
+VolumeMaterial class, that can be used for predicting fluorescence and Compton productions, attenuation, etc.

 ValueError – Raised in case of incorrect parameters.